cran-task-views/Omics/Omics.md

 [**Proteomics**]{#proteomics}

--   `r pkg("aLFQ")` implements the most commonly used absolute label-free protein abundance estimation methods for LC-MS/MS modes quantifying on either MS1-, MS2-levels or spectral counts together with validation algorithms to enable automated data analysis and error estimation.
--   `r pkg("bio3d")`contains utilities to process, organize and explore protein structure, sequence and dynamics data.
+-   `r pkg("bio3d")` contains utilities to process, organize and explore protein structure, sequence and dynamics data.
+-   `r pkg("aLFQ")` implements the most common absolute label-free protein abundance estimation methods for LC-MS/MS.
 -   `r pkg("wrProteo", priority = "core")` contains a collection of functions for the analysis of mass spectrometry proteomic data.
 -   `r pkg("ypssc")` is designed to analyzed outputs of [MaxQuant](https://www.maxquant.org)], which is a quantitative proteomics tool for large mass-spectrometric datasets.
+-   `r pkg("RPPASAPACE")` provides tools for the analysis of reverse-phase protein arrays.

+[**Metabolomics**]{#metabolomics}

+-   `r pkg("RAMClustR")` includes a clustering algorithm for mass spectrometry metabolomic data.

 [**Bacterial genomics, microbiome and metagenomics**]{#metagenomics}

--   `r pkg("BarcodingR")` performs species identification using DNA barcodes.\
+-   `r pkg("BarcodingR")` performs species identification using DNA barcodes.
 -   `r pkg("BacArena")` can be used for simulation of organisms living in communities.
-Each organism is represented individually and genome scale metabolic models determine the uptake and release of compounds.

 [**Integration**]{#integration}